Aliases for SLC46A1 Gene

 GeneCards Summary for SLC46A1 Gene

-SLC46A1 (Solute Carrier Family 46 (Folate Transporter), Member 1) is a Protein Coding gene.
-Diseases associated with SLC46A1 include folate malabsorption, hereditary and thiamine metabolism dysfunction syndrome 2.
+SLC46A1 (Solute Carrier Family 46 Member 1) is a Protein Coding gene.
+Diseases associated with SLC46A1 include folate malabsorption, hereditary and folic acid deficiency anemia.
 Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include transmembrane transporter activity and heme transporter activity.
 An important paralog of this gene is SLC46A2.

 UniProtKB/Swiss-Prot for SLC46A1 Gene